SignTools/SignTools/INSTALL-ADVANCED.md

 Less secure, slower, but quick and easy to set up

 [ngrok](https://ngrok.com/) and [Cloudflare Argo](https://blog.cloudflare.com/a-free-argo-tunnel-for-your-next-project/#how-can-i-use-the-free-version) are supported as tunnel providers.
-The latter will be demonstrated in this guide.
+The latter will be demonstrated in this guide since it has no restrictions.
 Run the signer service with `-help` to see alternative details.

 1. Download the correct [cloudflared](https://github.com/cloudflare/cloudflared/releases/latest) binary for your computer.
 2. **Every time before** starting your service, execute the following command and keep it running: